Agnes Denes

-Agnes Denes (Dénes Ágnes; born 1931 in Budapest) is a Hungarian-born American conceptual artist based in New York.
+Agnes Denes (Dénes Ágnes; born 1931 in Budapest) is a Hungarian-born American conceptual artist based in New York City.
 She is known for works in a wide range of media—from poetry and philosophical writings to extremely detailed drawings, sculptures, and iconic land art works, such as Wheatfield — A Confrontation (1982), a two-acre field of wheat in downtown Manhattan, commissioned by the Public Art Fund, and Tree Mountain—A Living Time Capsule (1992–96) in Ylöjärvi, Finland.
 Her work Rice/Tree/Burial with Time Capsule (1968–79) is recognized as one of the earliest examples of ecological art.
-She lives and works in New York City.

 Early life and career

-Born in Budapest, Hungary in 1931, her family survived World War II, the Nazi occupation, and moved to Sweden on their way to the United States.
+Born in Budapest, Hungary, in 1931, her family survived World War II, the Nazi occupation, and moved to Sweden on their way to the United States.
 As a teenager, she created her first environmental/philosophical work, Bird Project, in Sweden, comparing migrating bird colonies to people — the migrants of the world.
 She studied painting at the New School and Columbia University in New York.

 She began her artistic career as a poet.
 Her poetic practice eventually became works of a unique intellectual content and form she later called Visual Philosophy.
 She has said that the repeated changes in language led her to focus on the visual arts.
 She soon abandoned painting, due to the constraints of the canvas, and focused broadly on ideas she could explore in other mediums, saying, "I found its vocabulary limiting."

 In the early 1970s, she joined the A.I.R.
 Gallery as a founding member.
 She has since participated in more than 600 exhibitions at galleries and museums throughout the world, and has written six books.
 She has one son, Robert T. Frankel and twin grandchildren, Ian and Alessa Frankel.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.